BATTERY LIFE PROJECT

 Phase One (feasibility study battery refurbishment)

 Feasibility study to develop local facilities and competences for battery cell analysis, module refurbishment and second-life approval procedures.
-Philosophy for safe and simple mobile test and cycling procedures and workshop facilities are tested on single modules from ferry.
+Philosophy for and demonstration of safe and simple mobile test and cycling procedures.
+Workshop facilities are developed and tested on single modules from battery ferry.

 Battery ferries on the rise

-More than a dozen new battery ferries are being designed right now, just to serve local neighboring routes in Southern Denmark.
+More than a dozen new battery ferries are being designed right now, just to serve local and regional routes in Denmark.

 Within a decade a vast amount of used batteries could become a sustainability issue if not dealt with in a timely manner.